Delegating Access with a Shared Access Signature

 The URI query parameters comprising the SAS token incorporate all of the information necessary to grant controlled access to a storage resource.
 A client who is in possession of the SAS can make a request against Azure Storage with just the SAS URI, and the information contained in the SAS token is used to authorize the request.

-Beginning with version 2015-04-05, Azure Storage supports two types of shared access signatures (SAS):
+Azure Storage supports the following types of shared access signatures:

 An account-level SAS, introduced with version 2015-04-05.
 The account SAS delegates access to resources in one or more of the storage services.
 All of the operations available via a service SAS are also available via an account SAS.
 Additionally, with the account SAS, you can delegate access to operations that apply to a given service, such as

 Get Service Stats.
 You can also delegate access to read, write, and delete operations on blob containers, tables, queues, and file shares that are not permitted with a service SAS.
 See Constructing an Account SAS for more information about account SAS.

 A service-level SAS.
 The service SAS delegates access to a resource in just one of the storage services: the Blob, Queue, Table, or File service.
 See Constructing a Service SAS and Service SAS Examples for more information about service SAS.

 A user delegation SAS, introduced with version 2018-11-09.
 A user delegation SAS grants access to resources in the Blob service to a user with Azure Active Directory credentials.
 To get a key to return a user delegation SAS, call the Get User Delegation Key operation.